scenariomartin/EnglishWords/words.md

 ,at least ,so let's try to get at least a little bit more concrete.
 ,at last
 ,a bit of
+,a raft of
-medium j:middle n:l.media ,we're going to have two New York steaks, medium rare. raw rare:: cooked sheer 1 scrap nv1 ,a scrap of silk.
+medium j:middle n:l.media ,we're going to have two New York steaks, medium rare. raw rare:: cooked sheer 1 scrap n v1 ,a scrap of silk.
 ,a handful of
 extensive 1
 /number